CollectQT/theblockbot/readme.md

 ## quickstart

-`$ foreman start`, then open <http://localhost:5000/>
+`$ foreman start` then open <http://localhost:5000/>

 ## slowstart

 ```
 $ cp example.env .env
-$ subl .env # fill with your information from https://apps.twitter.com
+$ subl .env
+    # fill with your information from https://apps.twitter.com
+$ spring rspec
-$ rspec # should be all green
+    # should be all green
 $ foreman start
 ```